Epstein-Barr Virus Infections

 What are the symptoms of EBV infection?

-Fever, sore throat, swollen lymph nodes, and fatigue.
+Symptoms may include fever, sore throat, swollen lymph nodes, fatigue, and swollen tonsils.

 If you have any feedback, please get in touch.